 The objectives of such a set of sample data and sample analytics content are multiple:

-1) offer a real-world context that both technical and non-technical people can grasp,
+1) offer a real-world context that both technical and non-technical people can grasp,2) show within that context what the software has to offer (for evaluation purpuses),

 3) offer a demo environment for sales purposes,